James Reid (actor): 2010: Pinoy Big Brother

-2011—2013: Career beginnings, solo musical career
+2011–2013: Career beginnings, solo musical career

-On 24 July 2011, Reid, together with Bret Jackson, launched their first digital EP entitled We Are Whatever on ASAP Rocks.
-Reid and Jackson featured four original songs including "Can't dance" featuring their co-housemates Ann Li and Fretzie Bercede.
+On 24 July 2011, Reid, together with Pinoy Big Brother housemate Bret Jackson, launched their first digital EP entitled We Are Whatever on ASAP Rocks.
+Reid and Jackson recorded four original songs,including "Can't Dance" featuring their co-housemates Ann Li and Fretzie Bercede.

 Right after winning PBB, Reid was paired with his co-housemate Devon Seron in some ABS-CBN shows like Shoutout! and Good Vibes.
-He was offered a 2-year Star Magic contract with ABS-CBN.
+He was offered a two-year Star Magic contract with ABS-CBN.
 He was also paired with Yen Santos in Pintada.

 In 2012, Reid left Star Magic and signed with Viva Artists Agency.
 A year later, he launched his first solo release, a self-titled EP, with two covers and four original songs, two of which composed by Reid himself.

 2014: Diary ng Panget and breakthrough success

-In 2014, he starred in his launching movie Diary ng Panget together with Nadine Lustre, Yassi Pressman and Andre Paras.
+In 2014, he starred in the movie Diary ng Panget together with Nadine Lustre, Yassi Pressman and Andre Paras.
 The movie was released on 2 April 2014 and became a box-office hit earning at least 119.5 million pesos during its 5-week run.
 He also lent his voice to the official soundtrack of the film.

 On 2 June 2014, it was confirmed that he and Lustre would star in another film titled Talk Back and You're Dead together with Yassi Pressman and Joseph Marco.
 The film is also based on the best-selling book of the same name by Alesana Marie.
 The movie was released two months later, on 20 August 2014, co-produced by Viva Films and Skylight Films.
 During its 4-week run the movie has grossed 79.8 million pesos according to Box Office Mojo.
 Just like in his previous film, he also lent his voice to the official soundtrack of the film.

 On 22 October 2014, it was announced that he and Lustre will do another movie entitled Para sa Hopeless Romantic together with Julia Barretto, Iñigo Pascual, AJ Muhlach and Shy Carlos.
 The movie is based on a book written by Marcelo Santos III and will be under Viva Films and Skylight Films.
 The film was released on 13 May 2015.
 His performance garnered him a nomination for Outstanding Achievement By An Actor In a Leading Role.

 On 26 August 2014, Reid signed a two-year contract with ABS-CBN that marked his exclusivity to the network again after two years of freelancing and becoming a talent of Viva Artists Agency, as ABS-CBN gave him popularity.
 As part of the contract, Reid and his onscreen partner Nadine Lustre starred in their first TV series together as a loveteam entitled Wansapanataym Presents: My App #Boyfie which was also based on Wattpad story.